ckrapu/vectorgeo/README.md

 ```

 ### CLI utilities
-This project uses `invoke` to perform some common tasks:
+This project uses [`invoke`](https://www.pyinvoke.org/) to perform some common tasks:
 - `inv s3-size` will print the total size of the S3 bucket
 - `inv s3-delete-train` will delete all files in the S3 bucket with the prefix `train/`
+- `inv aurora-summary`  will return the number of rows on RDS as well as the geographic extent of the data

 ## Flow details